HappyValleyIO/koil/docs/docs/tutorials/static.md

 # Adding a static-ish page

-Springboard has a pretty funky setup.
+koil has a pretty funky setup.
 We're using node to build web things that are then rendered/served with Spring Boot.
 As a result there are two ways to think about adding a static - or mostly static - page.

 We can either: